DIRECTOR OF GLOBAL COMPLIANCE, INSTRUMENTATION, COLUMBUS

 The United States government takes bribery and money laundering very seriously, so it’s important that your company be scrupulous in identifying Politically Exposed Persons (PEP).
 Usually these are officials, either current or former, affiliated with foreign political parties; individuals associated with corporations owned or operated by a foreign government; or their family members or others with whom they are personally or professionally close.

-Identify exposed persons before conducting business
+PEP compliance means identifying exposed persons before conducting business

 It’s vital to be aware of the PEP status of your customers or potential customers.
 This way, you can either take care to avoid any appearance of impropriety in your dealings with them or simply stop doing business with them altogether.
 Either way, knowing who is a Politically Exposed Person is an absolute necessity.